JamesYang04/HackathonThing/README.md

 ## Setup
 - Tested with Python 3.10.
-- Install dependencies from `requirements.txt` by running 'pip install -r requirements.txt'
+- Install dependencies from `requirements.txt` by running `pip install -r requirements.txt`
-- Edit the 'config.py' file with an API key for OpenAI.
+- Edit the `config.py` file with an API key for OpenAI.
 - On Mac OS: If 'pytesseract' doesn't set up the module path correctly, try running the installation with [Homebrew](https://brew.sh/).